Ski: 2019-2020 Liberty Skis Genome, 187 cm

 I’ve had a penchant for the fattest skis on the market for a long time, and since the late 90’s I’ve been hearing remarks about my “waterskis” (I think the first time I heard that I was on a pair of ~87 mm Volant Chubbs!).
 I even spent a whole season with a pair of Praxis Powderboards as my only ski.
 For a while, when the only rockered skis available were all wider than 120 mm underfoot, super-fat skis were fairly popular.
-But as soon as rocker and rocker / camber profiles came to narrower, more versatile shapes, wide skis — especially those over 130 mm underfoot — slowly became all but extinct.
+But as soon as rocker and rocker / camber profiles came to narrower, more versatile shapes, wide skis — especially those over 130 mm underfoot — slowly became nearly extinct.

 While refinements in flex patterns, rocker profiles, and shapes have allowed for excellent powder skis that are much narrower than the Genome, I and many other skiers I know still see a place for super-fats.

 Here in Alaska, where big snowfalls are frequent and we spend much of our season on big alpine terrain with long, steep runs, super-fat skis can be excellent tools.
 That’s because they often require much less effort than narrower skis, even those in the 110-120 mm class.
-Even mediocre super-fat skis plane up, turn, pivot, and slide much easier than narrower options, and super-fats allow both intermediate and expert skiers to ski faster and longer with less effort.
+Even mediocre super-fat skis plane up, turn, pivot, and slide much easier than narrower options, and super-fats allow both intermediate and expert skiers to ski deep pow faster and longer with less effort.

 A big part of the reason for this is that the extra floatation all but eliminates the more dramatic weighting / unweighting between turns that is sometimes necessary on skinnier skis in deep snow — especially deep maritime snow.
-This why most heli-ski operations in Alaska generally provide clients (especially those with less powder-skiing experience) with super-fat rockered skis.
+This is why most heli-ski operations in Alaska generally provide clients (especially those with less powder-skiing experience) with super-fat rockered skis.
 It’s also why many Alaskan ski guides prefer super-fat skis that allow them to more easily get around in deep snow and big terrain with big packs.

 It is worth mentioning that most pro skiers on Alaskan film trips are not typically on anything bigger than 125 mm underfoot, and often are on something in the 115-120 range.
 While every skier has his or her own reason for ski choice, many of them tell me that it comes down to the fact that they usually are going extremely fast and need narrower, stiffer skis for high speeds in variable runouts.
 They also note that landing big airs results in pretty big impacts on super-fat skis.
 In addition, some just like to use a more versatile ski so they can stay on the same skis all season wherever they go and are always on something familiar to them.
-It’s also likely a factor that few of the mainstream ski manufacturers (i.e. sponsors of many pro skiers) still make super wide skis.
+It’s also likely a factor that few of the mainstream ski manufacturers (i.e., sponsors of many pro skiers) still make super wide skis.